Here you learn ...

 2. Do I need a work permit in Germany?
 (Non-EU)

-In the law governing the employment of foreigners, the question often arises as to whether a work permit is required at all if a foreigner wants to work in Germany.
+In the law on the employment of foreigners, the question often arises as to whether a work permit is required at all if a foreigner wants to work in Germany.
 There are often major misunderstandings here, particularly on the company side, when it comes to business trips, home offices and secondments.
 But labor law for foreigners is also often difficult for consumers and employees to understand, as the regulations on promotions, changing employers or work permits for students are complicated and confusing.
 Formal, easily avoidable errors can quickly lead to high penalties (see below).

 Basic rule: Non-European foreigners need a work permit to work

-The question of whether foreigners need a work permit in Germany is basically easy to answer: Every foreigner needs a visa or a residence permit to work in Germany.
+The question of whether foreigners need a work permit in Germany is basically easy to answer: Every foreigner needs a visa or a residence permit to work in Germany .
 This also applies to foreigners who can enter Germany without a visa (e.g. US Americans, Canadians and British citizens).
 The only exception to this are European citizens.
 European citizens do not need a work permit or a visa to work in Germany.
 All other non-European citizens usually need a residence permit that allows them to work in Germany.

 The respective residence permit must indicate the employer and the corresponding activity in the residence card (e.g. “Software Engineer at Company X”).
-Working without a residence permit that allows exactly this activity constitutes illegal employment.
+Working without a residence permit that allows exactly this activity constitutes illegal employment .
 This applies even if only the position or job title is changed within the same company (e.g. in the case of a promotion).
 These strict regulations can quickly lead to very high fines and penalties for the employee and the employer.

 In particularly serious cases and in the event of frequent repetitions, the employee may be banned from entering and staying in the country and the employer may be prohibited from employing foreigners.